shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “But I know a way to see in the dark.”
 Ersie picked up the boots.

 Muddy’s ears drooped.
 All the rocks fell out of her arms.
 She sighed.

+# Chapter 8

+The next day, Ersatzica went to her workshop to consult the schematics.
+She calculated how much material she needed, and wrote it down on a piece of paper.

+Then Lemilay entered.
+“Good morning, little sister.”

+“Lemilay.”
+Ersatzica turned around.

+“Hopefully you’re not working on plans to show me up?”

+“No no,” Ersatzica brushed the materials list under the schematics.
+“Just thinking about what the base design requires in materials.”

+“Good, good.
+Come along now.”
+Lemilay exited.

+“Where are we going?”

+“To scout a location.”
+Lemilay led Ersatzica through town to the cliff edge on the south side of town.

+“Oh, I already scouted my location.”

+“No, we’re scouting my location.
+Fersen!”

+A grey wolf got up from a bench.
+“Here.”

+“What’s Fersen doing here?”
+Ersatzica asked.

+“He’s a climbing expert.”

+“You mean we’re going down?”

+“Yes.”

+Fersen tied ropes around poles planted in the ground near the edge.
+Each of them took a rope and climbed down.

+On the way down, Lemilay turned on her hindsight.

+“Lemilay?”

+“Hold on, I just gotta check something out.”
+She paused for a moment on her rope, and then continued down, keeping her hindsight on.

+Ersatzica waited for her sister to start moving, while Fersen kept going.

+“What’s taking so long?”
+He yelled from the bottom.

+“Hold on!”
+Ersatzica yelled.
+“Lemilay, you ok?”

+“Yeah I’m just searching for something.
+Go on ahead, scout the location.”
+Lemilay held out a rolled up sheet of paper.

+“I’m down here.”

+Lemilay moved the paper to be closer to Ersatzica’s voice.

+“Ok, got it.”

+“I’ll meet you down there.”

+Ersatzica met Fersen at the bottom and rolled the paper.
+It was a map, with a big circle around the *two* lookouts on this side of the plateau.
+“She wants me to build her *two* lookouts?”

+“I know where that’s at.”
+Fersen motioned for Ersatzica to follow.

+“Thanks.
+I can’t remember the last time I’ve been to this valley.”

+“Yeah it’s pretty off limits.
+I only come down here to get a special plant that grows here.
+The apothecary uses it quite often.”
+Fersen led Ersatzica to the first location.

+It was on an embankment that sloped downward into a short flat area, before going into the river.
+Ersatzica pawed it.
+“The ground here is rather mushy.”

+“Yeah, it’s the preferred soil of the plant.”
+He picked some plants and put them in his bag.

+“How far down do you have to go to get to solid ground?”

+Fersen shrugged.

+“Hmm.
+Ok, I guess I can work with this.
+Where’s the other site?”

+“Over here.”

+The second location wasn’t much better.
+There was a cluster of trees that completely obstructed the building site.
+Ersatzica stared into the trees.
+A twig snapped.
+She sniffed the air.
+“Do you smell that?”
+She entered the cluster of trees.
+When she got closer, a short-haired orange-striped cat stared back at her.
+The cat was wearing a tooth on her necklace.
+She jumped back, and the cat disappeared.
+“Did you see that?”

+“Yeah I smell cats over here all the time.”
+Fersen assured.
+“But I never see any.
+The smell gets trapped in this enclosed area I think.”

+“Yeah, trapped.”
+Ersatzica peaked back into the trees, but the cat didn’t reappear.
+“So, this spot: maybe we can move it a little more in this direction?”
+She gestured to a spot with less obstruction.

+“No, because then it would be too close.”
+Lemilay approached from behind.

+“Lemilay, did you see the cat?”

+Lemilay looked back and forth.
+“How did you know about the cat?”

+“I just saw one!”

+Lemilay looked relieved.
+“Oh!
+Here and now?
+No, but I can.”
+Lemilay’s bald spot glowed and her eyes rolled into the back of her head.
+She turned around, focusing on places that might make good hiding spots.
+After a while, she came back to the present.
+“No, there weren’t any cats here.
+Not recently.”

+“Ok.”

+“Have you got a good look at these lookout spots?”

+“Yes, but I think we should move this one over there.”

+“No, we’re building it right here.”

+“But the trees are in the way.”

+“Don’t worry about that, Ersatzica.
+I’ll handle it.
+Just worry about the specs.”

+“Ok, Lemilay.”

+With the scouting completed, Lemilay led Ersatzica and Fersen back to the ropes, and they climbed back up.
+Ersatzica struggled, hugging her belly scar.
+Eventually they made it up.

+At the top, Fersen said, “Well, it was nice to have some company this time.”

+Lemilay nodded at him, and he left.
+Then she turned to Ersatzica.
+“I expect those designs by tomorrow before bed.”

+“What?”

+“This is your top priority.
+I know you can do it in that amount of time.
+Bye.”
+Lemilay left.

+Ersatzica sat down on a bench in the town square, trying to process what just happened.
+She wants to build the lookout, and find out more about the boots.
+She wants to make Mother proud by converting the boots, but she also doesn’t want to get on Lemilay’s bad side.

+“Ersie!”
+Mudrich ran up to her from across the town square.

+“Muddy!”
+Ersie greeted.

+Muddy sat next to her.